react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

   * As of today, there is no way to enable New Architecture for an app project for both platforms
   * Moreover, the file vs environment variable leads to a scenario where you can't know if a app supports New Architecture or not by inspecting the code (as New Architecture support is known at  `pod install` time and is not codified in the codebase)

-Therefore we propose to add the `newArch` section to the `reactNativeManifest` of **both apps and libraries** with the following semantic:
+Therefore we propose to add the `newArch` section to the `reactNativeManifest.capabilities` of **both apps and libraries** with the following semantic:
 * For Apps: `newArch.enabled==true` implies that the app wants to use the New Architecture.
 * For Libraries: `newArch.enabled==true` implies that the library is compatible with the New Architecture.